-Integrated Clinical Rotation 1 is the first major clinical year of the MBBS program.
-It consists of ten weeks in Surgery, Medicine and Medicine in Context (MiC) and five weeks in Critical Care.
+Applied Clinical Sciences 1 is the first major clinical year of the MD program.
+It consists of 10 weeks each in Surgery and Medicine, and 5 weeks in Critical Care, Medicine in Context (MiC) and MD Project.
 Surgery, Medicine and Critical Care attachments will be at Campbelltown, Blacktown, Mt Druitt, Bankstown, Fairfield and Liverpool hospitals.
-In Surgery and Medicine students spend five weeks in each of two subspecialties.
-In Critical Care students spend time in Emergency and Anaesthetic Departments.
-The 10-week MiC attachment is conducted in two 5-week blocks and involves community-based aspects of the health care system including community organisations and general practice.
-Students also have three Conference Weeks; tutorials in clinical communication skills; and undertake an assignment in Evidence-Based Medicine and 3 online Scientific Streams learning modules.
+In Surgery and Medicine students spend 5 weeks in each of two sub-specialties.
+In Critical Care students spend time in Emergency and Anaesthetics Departments.
+The MiC attachment involves community-based aspects of the health care system including community organisations and general practice.
+In the MD Project attachment students will have 5 weeks to work under supervision on their allocated project.
+Students also have 3 Conference Weeks; tutorials in clinical communication skills; and undertake three online Scientific Streams learning modules.